xnvme/xnvme/docs/api/c/util/index.rst

   This module provides functionality for introspectively querying the **xNVMe** library for version information.

+Multi-Process Inspection (:ref:`sec-api-c-xnvme_mproc`)
+  This module allows querying a running multi-process runtime for the controllers it holds and the I/O queue pairs they have taken, reading its shared state directly rather than attaching to it.

 Auxiliary Pretty-Printers (:ref:`sec-api-c-xnvme_pp`)
   All structures and enums in the **xNVMe** API have pretty-printers.
 These are usually defined within the namespace/module of the data structure.